 The situation in India

-India is one of the biggest countries in the world with a population of 1.28 billion inhabitants (2017 estimate) and is subdivided in 29 states and 7 administrative divisions with 20 officially recognized languages.
+India is one of the largest countries in the world with a population of almost 1,3 billion people (July 2018 est.), divided in 29 States and 7 administrative divisions with 20 officially recognized languages.

 How we are intervening

 WeWorld India Country program 2017 – 2020 focus its interventions in addressing the above weakness of the country with the aim to contribute to a long term sustainable inclusive growth by supporting the following actions:

 - stop discrimination and violence against women and girls, a Social Work Intervention to build knowledge, skill and enforce law to end Child Sexual Abuse and Exploitation in Mormugao, Taluka of South Goa – with our Partner ARZ based in Vasco (Goa): 5000 Children are gaining the capability with the support from 150 Service Provider and the community to prevent CSA /CSE;

 - end of the Devadasi Dedication (DD) and Child Sexual Exploitation and Abuse (CSE/CSA) in North Karnataka with our partner Sneha based in Ballari District.: the cases of CSA (including child marriage) are going to drop from 28 to 5% among the 1000 Girls beneficiaries of the action;

 - 100% of the children from migrant family from 6 villages in Gundulpete (South Karnataka) will attend school regularly by saying NO to drop out; a Tracking mechanism for migrant families will ensure the prevention of distress migration thanks to the mobilization of Gov. Schemes;

 - the right to quality education and the right to learnt is ensured in 14 schools in Mysore district by developing a sustainable and collaborative approach putting emphasis on the role and responsibility of the Parent Teacher Meeting and the School Development Plan with with the field support of our partner RLHP.